 You must contact us to discuss public infrastructure before you apply for your footpath trading permit.

-Before you apply for additional outdoor trading, please ensure you've read the COVID-19 Public Space Program Extended Footpath Trading and Parklet Guidelines
+Before you apply for additional outdoor trading, please ensure you've read the Spring/Summer 2021–22 Parklet Program Guidelines

-Additional outdoor trading is a temporary opportunity for businesses to apply to extend their current footpath trading and request to use on-street parking spaces to create a parklet.
+A Parklet is a temporary opportunity for traders to use on-street parking spaces to create an extended outdoor dining area.

 What does it cost?